-“In addition to providing pyjamas, a set of clothes, underwear, socks, a toothbrush, hairbrush and hair ties in the care bags, we also include other items such as a cuddly toy, book, colouring-in materials and ball, which can offer children comfort in the midst of a traumatic experience and distract them a little to lessen their distress.”
+“In addition to providing pyjamas, a set of clothes, underwear, socks, a toothbrush, hairbrush and hair ties in the care bags, we also include other items for kids in care such as a cuddly toy, book, colouring-in materials and ball, which can offer children comfort in the midst of a traumatic experience and distract them a little to lessen their distress.”

 Ms Kennedy said many children moving from one foster care placement to another tended to carry any belongings in a garbage bag, and the Care Bag Project aimed to restore a sense of dignity by providing them with a backpack to hold their possessions.